blackchip-org/zc/README.md

 ## Modules and Modes

-The functions of the calculator are grouped by modes.
+The functions of the calculator are grouped by modules.
 The complete list of modules can be found in the [standard library](doc/zlib.md) reference.
-Some modules are included by default when the starting the calculator interactively and this list of these modules is known as the user's prelude.
+Some modules are included by default when the starting the calculator interactively and this list of modules is known as the user's prelude.

 Other modules can be loaded by either the `import` or `use` statement.
 The `import` statement prefixes each function with the name of the function while